Sino-Xenic vocabularies: Sound correspondences

 Foreign pronunciations of these words inevitably only approximated the original Chinese, and many distinctions were lost.
 In particular, Korean and Japanese had far fewer consonants and much simpler syllables than Chinese, and they lacked tones.
 Even Vietnamese merged some Chinese initial consonants (for example, several different consonants were merged into t and th while ph corresponds to both p and f in Mandarin).
 A further complication is that the various borrowings are based on different local pronunciations at different periods.
-Nevertheless, it is common to treat the pronunciations as developments from the categories of the Middle Chinese rhyme dictionaries.
+Nevertheless, it is common to treat the pronunciations as developments from the categories of the Middle Chinese rime dictionaries.

 Middle Chinese is recorded as having eight series of initial consonants, though it is likely that no single dialect distinguished them all.
 Stops and affricates could also be voiced, voiceless or voiceless aspirated.
 Early Vietnamese had a similar three-way division, but the voicing contrast would later disappear in the tone split that affected several languages in the Mainland Southeast Asia linguistic area, including Vietnamese and most Chinese varieties.
 Old Japanese had only a two-way contrast based on voicing, while Middle Korean had only one obstruent at each point of articulation.